 How is conjunctivitis diagnosed?

-Your veterinarian will perform a physical examination including looking closely at the eyes and type of discharge (watery, thick etc.) and obtain a history from you.
+Your veterinarian will perform a physical examination including looking closely at the eyes and type of discharge (watery, thick etc.) and obtain a history from you including how long your cat's eye(s) have been like this, his vaccination history, other symptoms you may have noticed.
 He may be able to diagnose the cause based on signs and symptoms.

 - Conjunctival swab - Your veterinarian may take an eye swab from an infected cat which will be sent to a laboratory for testing.
 There are several tests which can be performed, including PCR (polymerase chain reaction), Immunofluorescent assay (IFA) or bacterial culture.